velartrill/velartrill.github.io/orig/kestrel.md

 "Very well.
 What do you want?"

 "Two things.
-Firstly, you will immediately turn Private Ash Spring-Violet over to the custody of my officers."
+Firstly, you will immediately turn Private Ash Spring-Violet over to the custody of my officers and tear up the detainer."

 "As you wish."